lostisland/faraday/UPGRADING.md

 ### Adapters have moved!

-With this release, we've officially moved all adapters out of Faraday.
+With this release, we've officially moved all adapters, except for the `net_http` one, out of Faraday.
 What that means, is that they won't be available out-of-the-box anymore, and you'll instead need to add them to your Gemfile.